erdogant/distfit/README.md

 	Star it if you like it!

 ### Background
-Python package for probability density fitting across 89 univariate distributions to non-censored data by residual sum of squares (RSS), and hypothesis testing.
+``distfit`` is a python package for probability density fitting across 89 univariate distributions to non-censored data by residual sum of squares (RSS), and hypothesis testing.
 Probability density fitting is the fitting of a probability distribution to a series of data concerning the repeated measurement of a variable phenomenon. ``distfit`` scores each of the 89 different distributions for the fit wih the emperical distribution and return the best scoring distribution.

 ### Functionalities